pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

+## 6.2.0

+### Workflow Refactorings
+- Notifications for workflows now support Pimcore notifications.
+Due to that, some namespaces were renamed.
+If you don't have overwritten any of the internal classes, no action is needed.
+   - `Pimcore\Workflow\EventSubscriber\NotificationEmailSubscriber` became `Pimcore\Workflow\EventSubscriber\NotificationSubscriber`
+   - `Pimcore\Workflow\NotificationEmail\NotificationEmailInterface` became `Pimcore\Workflow\NotificationEmail\NotificationInterface`

 ## 6.1.2
 - Sessions: the native PHP session mechanism is now the default (instead of `session.handler.native_file`).
 To use the former handler use the following config: